 Abbie: I don’t know.
-You just seem . . . angry.
+You just seemed so . . . angry.

 Max: In this vast and breath-taking ocean of electronic information?
 Oh, there must be at least a dozen.

-Max: I think, by now, you know my opinions on chatting.
+Max: I think, by now, you should know my opinions on chatting.

 Abbie: I know your opinions on a lot of things.

 Max: And yet, here you still are.
 You could be speaking to anyone!
 Trust me, there are others out there.
 I know it may seem like a delusion, but there are.
 Just because you’re the only one in your little pond doesn’t mean you can write off the rest of the world.
 No one’s unique in this world.
-We’re all depressingly similar to one another.
+We’re all depressingly similar.

 Abbie: What are they like?

-Max: I didn’t say I’d spoken to them, no. Frankly, I’m not too keen on the idea.
+Max: That doesn’t mean I’ve spoken to them.
+Remember, I’m not too keen on the whole chatting trend.

 Max: They’re . . . how do I put this?
 They’re . . . kooky.

 Max: What’s wrong with being kooky?
 You obviously didn’t read my September post: ‘Everything That’s Wrong with Being Kooky’

-Abbie: I was going to, but it seemed a bit long.
+Abbie: I was going to, but it seemed quite long.

-Max: Let me just boil it down for you –
+Max: Let me just give you an abridged version then.

 Max: What’s suddenly brought this on?

 Max: What a surprise.
-You don’t know if you’re asexual, you don’t know if you’re angry, what do you know?
+You don’t know if you’re asexual; you don’t know if you’re angry.
+Just what do you know?

 Abbie: I just don’t understand how you can be so – so . . . uninterested!
-How can you not feel the same as me?
+How can you not feel the same way?
 Don’t you want to be a part of something?
-They’re like us!
+They’re like us, aren’t they?
 As much as you might not like it, they’re the same!
-And so was Dali!
-It doesn’t matter how weird or kooky they may be, they’re all we’ve got, and we ought to stick together!
+Just like Dali!
+It doesn’t matter how kooky, or weird they might be, they’re all we’ve got!
+So, why are you so bitter about it all?

-Max: And why are you so desperate to find these other people?
-Hmm?
-From my experience, other people only bring one thing into your life.
+Max: I don’t see why you’re so desperate to find these other people.
+After all, from my experience, other people only bring one thing into your life.

-Abbie: Because I’ve never felt like I’ve belonged before!
+Abbie: It’s because I’ve never felt like I’ve belonged before!
 That I could . . . that I could be myself around people!
-And that’s what I want!
-I want to be me!

-Max: Oh?
-And who have you been up until now?
+Max: Then tell me, who have you been up until now?

 Abbie: No –

-Max: Have you been going: “Ooh, look at the arse on that hunk!”?
+Max: Have you been watching people and going: ‘Ooh, look at the arse on that hunk!’

 Abbie: Well –

-Max: You’ve been yourself since the day you were born!
-What you want to find is a group of people who act the way you imagine you want to act, so you can then start acting like them in order to live up to your idealised version of yourself.
-Well, guess what?
+Max: You’ve been you since the day you were born!
+What you mean is you want to find a group of people who act the way you imagine you want to act, so you can copy them in the hopes of living up to your idealised version of yourself.
+But, guess what?
 That won’t be you!